 Which small businesses are you loving at the moment, and would like to give a shout out to?

 Milly Grace is a gorgeous jewellery company that makes all their (very fashionable) pieces out of recycled 925 sterling silver.
 I think the jewellery industry is sometimes overlooked in terms of its impact on the planet.
 Milly Grace has stepped up in making themselves as eco-conscious as possible, with recyclable packaging and an ethical work practice.

 In light of the current COVID-19 pandemic, what issue has been highlighted in the industry to you?

-The impact of fast fashion on the environment is no revelation, and while some consumers would still prefer to spend less and buy more, I think there has been a huge shift in perceptions.
-During the pandemic, the world has been forced to reflect upon its relationship with the planet, and seeing the environmental consequences of our lifestyle and how ‘slowing down’ has had such a positive effect.
+The impact of fast fashion on the environment is no revelation, and while some consumers would still prefer to spend less and buy more, I think there has been a considerable shift in perceptions.
+During the pandemic, the world has been forced to reflect upon its relationship with the planet and seeing the environmental consequences of our lifestyle and how 'slowing down' has had such a positive effect.
 It is exactly what inspired me to start a sustainable brand.